 - Symptoms.
-Entire leaves turn brown and dying.
-Sometimes the just the lower leaves turn brown with a dying appearance.
+Entire leaves turn brown and die.
+Sometimes just the lower leaves turn brown with a dying appearance.
 Leaves can turn brown and yellow.

 Therefore palm trees grow best with lots of bright, indirect light when indoors.

-If the do not have enough light then the leaves can start to turn brown.
-If the palm is in too much direct sunlight, they typically turn yellow but may also turn brown depending on the specific species of palm.
+If they do not have enough light then the leaves can start to turn brown.
+If the palm is in too much direct sunlight, it typically turns yellow but may also turn brown depending on the specific species of palm.

 If the just the lower leaves of the indoor palm are turning brown, this is usually because of the natural process of the plant as it matures.

 As the palm tree grows, it redirects its energy and resources into growing the leaves at the top of the tree.